India may waive retrospective MAT tax on foreign investors - media

-MUMBAI (Reuters) - The finance ministry is likely to accept a proposal from a special panel to waive retrospective imposition of a controversial minimum alternate tax (MAT) on foreign portfolio investors, domestic media reported, citing government sources.
+MUMBAI, Aug 22 (Reuters) - India’s finance ministry is likely to accept a proposal from a special panel to waive retrospective imposition of a controversial minimum alternate tax (MAT) on foreign portfolio investors, domestic media reported, citing government sources.

 Such a decision could put to rest a controversy sparked after tax authorities started claiming MAT payments from foreign funds late last year.